DSU-team/javascript_engineer/README.md

  Maybe the best opportunity for a proactive Engineer who's in love with the Software Engineering craft - just as we are.

-Our product is **#1 Social Media App** in various countries and currently we're experiencing the **1000% growth**.<br />
+Our product is **#1 Social Media App** in various countries and for the last months we're experiencing the **1000% growth**.<br />
-Best local engineers' team, cutting-edge stack and lots of space for your ideas.<br />
+Best local engineers' team, cutting-edge stack and lots of space for your ideas and initiatives.<br />
 Can you imagine a better chance for a professional enthusiast?<br />
 You might be impressed with what we're doing here.
 So let's get to the nitty-gritty part:<br />

 ### Requirements:
-  * Solid back-end development experience - Java / JS / ...  (we believe that any language is just an instrument for the Engineer);
+  * Solid back-end development experience (either JS or Java - or even any other complex language - we all know these are just the tools for the true Engineer right?);
+  * Experience with SQL and NoSQL;
+  * Experience in writing unit and integration tests;
   * Deep understanding of distributed systems principles functioning;
+  * Experience in setting up or using CI/CD on a project;
   * Knowledge of TypeScript is highly desirable;
-  * Experience with SQL and NoSQL;
-  * Experience in writing unit and integration tests;
-  * Experience in setting up or using CI/CD on a project.

 ### Will be a plus:
-  * Experience with Angular 2+ (at least some);
   * Experience with Redis & caching systems;
   * Pub-Sub messaging systems (e.g. RabbitMQ, Google PubSub, Kafka);
   * Experience with Neo4j;
+  * Experience with Angular 2+ (at least some);
   * Any experience with Python;
   * Knowledge of Swagger;
   * Experience of working with multimedia (video streaming, video/photo coding etc.)